On groups with $S^2$ Bowditch boundary: when (Proof of Theorem )

+\begin{example} We illustrate the theorem with a non-example.
+Consider $X=[0,1]^2\sm \bigcup_{i=1}^\infty D_i$, where $D_i$ is a dense countable collection of open disks, with pairwise disjoint closures, that includes the collection of disks pictured in Figure \ref{fig:converging-disks}.
+The space $X$ is not homeomorphic to the Sierpinski carpet because the disks pictured in Figure \ref{fig:converging-disks} have diameter bounded from below, so $\{D_i\}$ is not a null family.
+Nevertheless, $X$ satisfies conditions (i) and (iii) above: the set $X\setminus\bigcup_{i=1}^\infty \ov{D_i}$ is homeomorphic to $S^2\setminus Z$, where $Z\subset S^2$ is countable and dense, and by collapsing each $\pa D_i$ to a point we obtain a continuous surjection $X\ra S^2$ satisfying (i) and (iii).
+Note however that condition (ii) from Lemma \ref{lem:sierpinski} is not satisfied.
+Indeed the space $X_1$ obtained from collapsing all the $D_i$ except the outer disk is not Hausdorff, and hence not homeomorphic to the closed disk. \end{example}

+\begin{proof}[Proof of Lemma \ref{lem:sierpinski}] First observe that the Sierpinski carpet $X=\scr S$ satisfies the assumptions (i)--(iii) with $\pi:\scr S\ra S^2$ the map the collapses each peripheral circle to a point.
+Condition (ii) follows from Moore's theorem about upper semicontinuous decompositions of the plane \cite[pg 3]{daverman}.

-First, some notation.
-Let $X(k)$ be the space obtained by collapsing each circle $C_i$ to a point for $i>k$ (i.e.\ we collapse all but the first $k$ circles).
-Note that there are maps $X(k)\ra X(k-1)$ and $X\ra X(k)$, and $X=\lim X(k)$ is the inverse limit.
-We will use this inverse limit to show $X$ is a Sierpinski carpet.
+To prove the lemma, it suffices to show that any two compact metric spaces $X,X'$ with surjections to $S^2$ that satisfy (i)--(iii) are homeomorphic.
+For $k\ge0$, let $X(k)$ be the space obtained by collapsing each circle $C_i$ to a point for $i>k$ (i.e.\ we collapse all but the first $k$ circles).
+There are maps $p_k:X(k)\ra X(k-1)$, and $X=\lim X(k)$ is the inverse limit.
+Similarly, we express $X'=\lim X'(k)$.
+To show $X$ is homeomorphic to $X'$, we'll show that the inverse systems $\{X(k),p_k\}$ and $\{X'(k),p_k'\}$ are isomorphic.

-We need to understand the topology of $X(k)$.
-By assumption (3), $X_{k}$ is homeomorphic to $\mathbb D^2$, or equivalently $S^2\sm D$, where $D$ is an open disk.
+First we describe the topology of $X(k)$.
+By (ii), each $X_{k}$ is homeomorphic to $\mathbb D^2$, or equivalently $S^2\sm D$, where $D$ is an open disk.
 From this, it's not hard to see that $X(k)\simeq S^2\sm\bigcup_1^kD_i$, where $D_i$ are open embedded disks with disjoint closures.
 For example, in the case $k=2$, consider the following diagrams.